Best Euro Accounts in Canada and Providers Compared

 How to open a euro account in Canada

 The process to open a euro account in Canada depends entirely on the provider you pick, and whether you’re choosing a personal or business account.
-If you use a non-bank specialist service like Wise you’ll be able to get your account entirely set up online.
-Banks may require you to visit a branch to show your paperwork and get verified - especially for business accounts.
+If you use a specialist specialist service like Wise you’ll be able to get your account entirely set up online.

 In any case, the outline steps to open a euro account in Canada are pretty similar: